zenharris/SWbrowse/README.md

 # SWbrowse

-Library for visual list scrolling access to RMS Indexed Files.
+Library for a visual scrolling list browser for RMS Indexed Files.
 Uses SMG terminal control.
 Packaged with example invoicing relational database application utilising the library.

 For Openvms on VAX and Alpha